Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Method

-The CFM uses two symmetrically arranged cross-attention operators for capturing mutual relationship between features derived from the DSM and image branches.
-Next, they are merged through MLP and convolutional unit, which is then pixel-wise added to the previous feature layer $f^{n-1}$ to obtain $f^n$.
+{This layer allows each modality to query (seek information from) the other modality's representations.
+The attention scores $\left({{(W_q {\rm{X}}_{\rm{H}}^n) (W_k {\rm{X}}_{\rm{I}}^n)}^T}\right)$ are used to create a weighted sum of the value vectors from the attended modality, allowing the model to focus more on the relevant features.
+This results in a richer, contextually informed representation that combines information from both modalities.
+The multimodal feature spaces before and after the cross-attention is depicted in Figure \ref{fig:vis_tsne3}.} The CFM uses two symmetrically arranged cross-attention operators for capturing mutual relationships between features derived from the DSM and image branches.
+Next, they are merged through MLP and {the} convolutional unit, which is then pixel-wise added to the previous feature layer $f^{n-1}$ to obtain $f^n$.

-\textbf{MLP decoder.} Figure \ref{fig_submodules}(b) depicts the simple structure of our MLP decoder.
-We use non-parameterized up-sampling, while ChangeFormer\cite{bandara2022transformer} utilizes learnable transposed-convolution that incurs higher computation cost.
-Furthermore, the residual convolutional blocks \cite{he2016deep} are utilized to enhance the local relations while up-sampling.
-The final semantic and height change map are obtained through $3 \times 3$ convolution block as MTBIT \cite{marsocci2023inferring}.
+\textbf{MLP decoder.} Figure \ref{fig_submodules}(b) depicts the streamlined structure of our MLP decoder.
+We use non-parameterized up-sampling, while ChangeFormer \cite{bandara2022transformer} utilizes learnable transposed-convolution that incurs higher computation cost.
+Furthermore, the residual convolutional blocks \cite{he2016deep} are utilized to enhance the local relations during the up-sampling process.
+The final semantic and height change maps are {generated} through $3\times3$ convolution block {following the approach outlined in} MTBIT \cite{marsocci2023inferring}.

+{\textbf{Model variations.} Figure \ref{fig_network} depicts the final model architecture, while the variations of it, such as "only semantic cd branch", "only height cd branch", and "semantic + height cd branch" in Table \ref{table-ablation_semantic}, are briefly depicted Figure \ref{variations}. }